Let’s Get Local

 Participate in your local community!

-We aim to increase participation in local community environments, for a broad range of differing ages and abilities, in a variety of ways.
+We are increasing participation and inclusion in local community environments, for a broad range of differing ages and abilities, in a variety of ways.

-Some of our activities to date have included; a visit to the Mac to enjoy the Petting Zoo, inclusive fun days at Carnfunnock Country Park, all-ability sports and dance at Girdwood, Science Starz and Sign 2 Music at Lisburn LeisurePlex, private picnic at W5 the Odyssey and of course our family beach days.
+Some of our activities to date have included; a visit to W5, the MAC, inclusive fun days in various council areas offering a variety of activities such as arts and craft, sensory, music and sports, petting zoo, drumming, all-ability sports and dance and of course our family beach days.

 We are passionate about early intervention and wish to help our young members develop potential, feel supported and able to participate within their community.
-Based on your requests, we have designed an ambitious Early Years Project and we look forward to securing funding to run a pilot as soon as possible.
+Based on your requests, we have teamed with PlayboardNI, the lead organisation for the development and promotion of children and young people’s play, to design an ambitious Early Years Project and we look forward to securing funding to deliver in the future.

 Linking to our theme of enabling potential and early development opportunities, we are delighted to be appointed by MERU as Northern Ireland partner for Bugzi – the award-winning powered indoor chair for young children.
-Bugzi offers a unique opportunity for pre-school children, with mobility difficulties, to explore their home environment, often for the very first time.
+Bugzi is availability free of charge under a loan scheme and offers a unique opportunity for pre-school children, with mobility difficulties, to explore their home environment, often for the very first time.

-A focus group of over 18’s is currently designing a pilot project to suit their unmet need and we’ll be seeking funding in due course.
-If you would benefit and would like to get involved, please do message our Facebook page or email us at email@example.com
+Following a successful pilot project for over 18’s, our young adults have designed a project to suit their unmet need.
+We are currently seeking funding to implement this much needed project.
+If you would benefit and would like to get involved, please do message our Facebook page or email us at firstname.lastname@example.org

 We want to create an environment suited to the complex needs of individuals of all ages and abilities within society.